SEO for the Rise of Voice Search

 If you’re not convinced that the rise of voice search will have substantial impact on SEO, consider this: voice searches typically produce only one search result.
 It used to be enough for your website to be on the first page.
 Now, it has to be the first item on the first page.

-If you’re concerned with marketing, this realization can be intimidating.
+For folks in marketing, this realization can be intimidating.
 Thankfully, there are ways that you can tweak your SEO to be more suited to searches by voice.

 Let’s think about a typical text search.
 Here are a couple: